 - Account for theoretical models and arguments related to the historical process of development, and the empirical evidence accompanying them.

-- Identify and account for specific causes of differences in the development path that different economies have followed, and relate them to fundamental drivers of economic development.
+- Identify and account for specific causes of inequality and differences in the development path that different economies have followed, and relate them to fundamental reasons.

-- Provide the basic economic intuition behind central mechanisms in theoretical models explaining differences in economic performace from a macro perspective.
+- Provide the basic economic intuition behind central mechanisms in theoretical models explaining inequality and differences in economic performance from a macro perspective.

 - Assess the capacity of theoretical models and arguments to generate empirically testable predictions, and evaluate the extent to which empirical evidence supports theoretical predictions.

 - Present a comprehensive overview of the recent research literature relevant to understand the process of economic development in a historical and comparative perspective.

 - Appreciate some of the key debates in development economics, understand how they relate to contemporary policy issues, and discuss the effectiveness of policies aimed at reducing inequality, and promoting economic growth and development.